 Very young children would be particularly vulnerable to these potential adverse health effects of elevated levels of lead in the blood.
 Children absorb lead mostly by eating it or touching contaminated dust or soil and then putting their fingers into their mouths.
 An unborn child is at particular risk from lead exposure, especially in the early weeks before pregnancy known.

 If you are a woman capable of having children, you should take special care to follow good working practices and a high level of personal hygiene.
 Similarly, unnecessary exposure of children to lead should be eliminated as a precautionary measure.

 HOW DO I KNOW IF THERE IS LEAD ON PREVIOUSLY PAINTED SURFACE?

-Lead pigments were taken out of most paints in the 1960's and lead pigments and driers were completely removed by the early 1980's.
-Many surfaces painted before the 1960's could contain significant lead; although this applies mainly to wood and metal surfaces.
+Lead pigments were taken out of most paints in the 1960s, and the early 1980s completely removed lead pigments and driers.
+Many surfaces painted before the 1960s could contain significant lead; although this applies mainly to wood and metal surfaces.

 Lead pigments, either as a white pigment (lead carbonate/lead sulphate) or sometimes as a colouring pigment (lead chromes) were widely used in decorative paints applied in houses and other buildings (schools, hospitals etc.).
 Although leaded paint has not been used for many decades-old lead-painted surfaces can still be found, and can represent a possible source of exposure.

-Lead test kits, that give a simple indication of the presence of lead, are available from some retailers and trade counters and directly from distributors (d).
+Lead test kits that give a simple indication of the presence of lead are available from some retailers and trade counters and directly from distributors (d).
 If the instructions for use are followed carefully, and the test paper shows, a positive response then lead is present.
-However as the test is not necessarily 100% accurate a negative reading should not be relied upon to show the absence of lead and if you think there could be lead present then a quantitative test should be carried out – see c) below.
+However, as the test is not necessarily 100% accurate, a negative reading should not be relied upon to show the absence of lead.
+If you think there could be lead present, then a quantitative test should be carried out – see c) below.

 WHAT CAN BE DONE?